 - ownership is not the same as possession

-If the prosecutor lacks enough evidence to prove that the person is “ineligible,” the verdict is not-guilty.
-If the person does have their civil rights to firearms, they are not ineligible.
+If the prosecutor lacks enough evidence to prove that the person is “ineligible,” then the verdict is not-guilty.
+And if the person does have their civil rights to firearms, they are not ineligible.

-Given widespread confusion about gun laws, a prosecutor could charge someone despite their having their civil rights restored.
+But given widespread confusion about gun laws, a prosecutor could charge someone despite their having their civil rights restored.
 An example could be a person with a felony conviction, not on the designated offense list of Minn.
 Stat. §624.712, subd.
 5 “felony crimes of violence.”
-After such a person completes their sentence, their civil rights are back.
+After such a person completes their sentence, their civil rights are automatically back.

-What if the government told you that you can legally possess a gun?
+What if the government mistakenly told you that you can legally possess a gun?
+And you take them at their word.
 Is it fair that they then prosecute you for that?
 Of course not.
-This can be a defense in the right case.
+So this can be a defense in the right case.

 Judges feel the conflict between the law and justice.
 We tell them to enforce both.
 But when the law conflicts with justice, what then?

 Sometimes judges enforce the law, unjustly.
-Other times judges, find a way to do the right thing, even when the law pushes them to do wrong.
+But other times judges find a way to do the right thing; even when the law pushes them to do wrong.